NikolasEnt/NikolasEnt.github.io/resume.md

 ## __Patents__

-* Russian Patent __#106765__ “Device for producing 3D images by a single camera”.
+* __RU106765__ “Device for producing 3D images by a single camera”.
 A special method for depth map calculation based on an image, produced by the device, was also developed and the gear is able to work as a range finder.

 ## __Publications__

 _Deep Learning:_

+1. Cioppa A., Giancola S., ..., <u>Falaleev N.</u>, et al. _SoccerNet 2023 challenges results_, // __Sports Engineering__, V. 27, 2024, DOI: 10.1007/s12283-024-00466-4
-1. Voeikov R., <u>Falaleev N.</u>, Baikulov R. _TTNet: Real-time temporal and spatial video analysis of table tennis._ // __The IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops__, 2020, pp. 884-885, DOI: 10.1109/CVPRW50498.2020.00450
+2. Voeikov R., <u>Falaleev N.</u>, Baikulov R. _TTNet: Real-time temporal and spatial video analysis of table tennis._ // __The IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops__, 2020, pp. 884-885, DOI: 10.1109/CVPRW50498.2020.00450

 _Nanotechnology:_